 Your postgraduate English Literature offer-holder hub

-It is fascinating to learn how the literature we so easily dismiss as not being "intellectual" enough is actually descended from a long line of "intellectual" texts."
+Birmingham is one of the few universities that lets me study and research popular literature and culture.
+It's fascinating to discover the literature we so easily dismiss as not being "intellectual" enough is actually descended from a long line of "intellectual" texts.

 Over 600 courses.
 One community.